-- Indicate what graphics program was used to create the artwork. - For vector graphics, the preferred format is EPS; for halftones, please use TIFF format.
-MS Office files are also acceptable. - Vector graphics containing fonts must have the fonts embedded in the files.
+- Supply all figures electronically. - Indicate what graphics program was used to create the artwork. - For vector graphics, the preferred format is EPS; for halftones, please use TIFF format.
+MS Office files are also acceptable. - Vector graphics containing fonts must have the fonts embedded in the files. - Name your figure files with "Fig" and the figure number, e.g., Fig1.eps.